labo

 Mol Immunol (1979) 16: 515-526

-Subsequently I explored the general process of selective stabilization in the building up of cells as computers making computers.
-This process allows the embodiment of functional properties within material entities that will progressively be associated together as networks or organized in space, in operons, for example.
-This view led to emphasis on the role of information as an authentic currency of the physical world, and discovery of the key role of Landauer's principle in biology, as presented previously.
-More recently I summarized this old work together with André Fenton.
+I then explored the general process of selective stabilisation in the construction of cells as computers that make computers.
+This process allows for the embodiment of functional properties within material entities that are progressively linked together as networks or organised in space, for example in operons.
+This view led to an emphasis on the role of information as the authentic currency of the physical world, and to the discovery of the key role of Landauer's principle in biology, as described above.
+Recently I summarised this old work together with André Fenton.

 A Danchin, AA Fenton